-1. Selective Serotonin Reuptake Inhibitors (SSRIs)
+1. Selective Serotonin Reuptake Inhibitors (SSRIS)

-Fluoxetine
+1. Fluoxetine

-- 1. Longest half-life (can be given weekly) - 2.
-Safe in pregnancy, approved for use in children and adolescents. - 3.
-Can elevate levels of antipsychotics, leading to increased side effects.
+- a. - Longest half-life (can be given weekly) Safe in pregnancy, approved for use in children and adolescents. b. - Can elevate levels of antipsychotics, leading to increased side effects.
+C.

-Sertraline
+2 Sertraline

-- 4. Very few drug interactions - 5.
-SAFEST ONE Also used in adolescents (safe in overdose fatal sertraline overdose is very rare)
+- a.
+Very few drug interactionsb.
+SAFEST ONE Also used in adolescents (safe) in overdose= fatal sertraline overdose is very rare)

-Paroxetine
+Paroxetine 3.

+- Most serotonin specific, а.

+- b.

-- 6. Most serotonin specific, - 7.
-Most activating (stimulant) - 8.
-A potent inhibitor of CYP26 live enzyme, which can lead to several drug-drug interactions. - 9.
-Short half-life leading to withdrawal phenomena if not taken consistently esCitalopram
+- Most activating (stimulant) A potent inhibitor of CYP26 live enzyme, which can lead to several drug-drug С. interactions.

+- Short half-life leading to withdrawal d. phenomena if not taken consistently It has a sedative effect Fluvoxamine

+- e.
+Currently approved only for use in OCD